jameson-m-jolley/Gorebrum/README.md

 # Gosor

-Gosor is an AI framework written in the go programming language, which focuses on a highly concurrent and flexible approach with go routines and exportable AI models
+Gosor is a open source AI framework written in the go programming language, which focuses on a highly concurrent and flexible approach with go routines and exportable AI models

 # project status: